aiman-al-masoud/deixiscript/README.md

 # Notes

-- tell() and ask() do NOT have ANY side effects, but they both return a brand new knowledge base object, because also ask() can "modify" stuff like deixis and (maybe in the future) add number constants.
+- tell() and ask() do NOT have ANY side effects (like all other functions). tell() and ask() both return a brand new knowledge base object, because even ask() may produce updated versions of stuff like the deictic dictionary and (maybe in the future) add number constants (because: 1+1. it + 1. should be 3. ).

 - at the basic level there is nothing but: entities, is-a-relations and has-relations.
 This is the "interface" through which Deixiscript communicates